talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="searchCouponsAdvancedApplicationWideWithoutTotalCount"></a>
 # **searchCouponsAdvancedApplicationWideWithoutTotalCount**
-> InlineResponse2008 searchCouponsAdvancedApplicationWideWithoutTotalCount(applicationId, body, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, campaignState)
+> InlineResponse2009 searchCouponsAdvancedApplicationWideWithoutTotalCount(applicationId, body, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, campaignState)

 List coupons that match the given attributes (without total count)

-List the coupons whose attributes match the query criteria in all **active** campaigns of the given Application.
+List the coupons whose attributes match the query criteria in all the campaigns of the given Application.
 The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  **Note:** The total count is not included in the response.

 ### Example
 ```java